ALNezar/X-and-O-Retro-Java-Tic-Tac-Toe-Game/README.md

 ![image](https://github.com/user-attachments/assets/4c9ecadf-3cd6-411f-a3c7-09d1e440c089)

->Goooood old Tic-Tac-Toe game made in Java!  ദ്ദി(˵ •̀ ᴗ - ˵ ) ✧
+# Goooood old Tic-Tac-Toe game made in Java! ദ്ദി(˵ •̀ ᴗ - ˵ ) ✧

->You can play against the computer or another person.
+# You can play against the computer 🤖or another person.

->The game has a cool retro look with bright colors and easy menus.
+# The game has a Kool retro look with bright colors and easy menus.
+#  	ENJOY ! :P

-> music and sound effects!!!
+music and sound effects!!!

 # Features